Scaffold-Stark/speedrunstark/README.md

 ### 🥅 Goals:

 - [ ] Users can repay their MyUSD debt.
 Their `s_user_debt_shares` should decrease.
-- [ ] Users can withdraw their ETH collateral, provided their position remains safe (above 150% collateralization if they have debt).
+- [ ] Users can withdraw their STRK collateral, provided their position remains safe (above 150% collateralization if they have debt).
 - [ ] Attempting to withdraw too much collateral leading to an unsafe position should fail.
 - [ ] The frontend should reflect these changes.